 Quality of Life

-Fort Worth is part of the Dallas-Fort Worth (DFW) Metroplex.
-With close to 7 million inhabitants, the Metroplex is the largest in the south and the fourth largest in the USA.
-The city combines the energy and amenities of a thriving metropolis with the beauty and peace of the countryside.
+Boasting nearly a dozen districts, Fort Worth is part of the Dallas-Fort Worth (DFW) Metroplex.
+With close to seven million inhabitants, the Metroplex is the largest metropolitan area in the south and the fourth largest in the United States.
+The city combines the amenities of a thriving metropolis with a slower pace of life.
+With the cost of living nearly 14 percent below the national average in Fort Worth, the city was designated as one of America’s “Most Livable Communities” by the Partners for Livable Communities.

 Children & Family

 Fort Worth and surrounding areas offer quality education and excellent educational opportunities.
-The area is home to seven universities and colleges, three independent K-12 School Districts (ISDS) and over 200 prestigious private schools.
-For education outside the classroom, the Noble Planetarium and the Museum of Science and History offer hundreds of programs designed to motivate children and families to widen their horizons.
+The area is home to seven universities and colleges, three independent K-12 school districts (ISD), and more than 200 prestigious private schools.
+Within Fort Worth’s Cultural District, children can explore the Fort Worth Museum of Science and History, which includes the official dinosaur of Texas, the Noble Planetarium, the Fort Worth Children’s Museum, Innovation Studios, and the Omni Imax Theater.

 Leisure & Culture